Peter-Azzi/Chiron-Quadruped-Robot/README.md

 # Chiron-Quadruped-Robot
 A robotics project designed to navigate uneven terrain.
 Built with SolidWorks, LabVIEW and Arduino Serial Communication, and tested across 17 terrain profiles with &lt;5% trajectory deviation.

+Chiron is engineered to operate in three primary locomotion modes: crawling using servo-actuated legs, driving using DC motor-powered wheels, and turning through servo-based wheel steering.
+The user interacts with the system through a graphical interface where pressing specific buttons triggers different movement modes—one for crawling, one for driving, and another for steering.
+The project showcases the integration of mechanical design, serial communication, and real-time instrumentation using LabVIEW and Arduino platforms.
+The motion planning and control begin with LabVIEW, where the required joint angles for crawling and wheel steering are calculated.
+These angles are stored in shared variables and transmitted to an Arduino microcontroller via serial communication.
+The Arduino is programmed to drive both PCA9685-a 16-channel servo driver—used for leg articulation and wheel steering—and the L293D, a DC motor driver that controls the forward and reverse motion of the wheels.
+The goal of the Chiron project is to demonstrate the practical application of measurement and control systems in a dynamic robotic platform.